GeraldAres/Flower-Shop-Ordering-Platform/README.md

   November 7-15, 2025: Finalize project, including possible pitch deck requirement and script for presenting.
 Create a comprehensive paper on its intended use and applications to real-world problems.

   To view more outlined allocation of tasks and progress click this excel link: https://cebuinstituteoftechnology-my.sharepoint.com/:x:/g/personal/angelajahziel_encabo_cit_edu/IQCJkBYIVsKaTpAXVsNIdXkCAQXy0pWYhIGdOZZsHMx8LEc?e=0EMKg6
+  To view more on the UI/UX of GUI swing implementation click this figma link: https://www.figma.com/design/5qhT7Lx3M43MfxPLY0sya1/JavaWookez?node-id=0-1&t=u9EFuwFbLSITEAQa-1